OltersdorfTech-Org/JulesVern_MagicBox/README.md

 ## Hardware / Wiring

 - **Switches** are active-low: one side to the GPIO pin, the other to GND.
-No external pull-ups are present; internal pull-ups are enabled in software (`pull_up=True`), so closing the switch pulls the GPIO low.
+Internal pull-ups are enabled (`pull_up=True`).
-- **LEDs** are wired from the GPIO pin through an appropriate resistor to GND (active-high in software).
+- **LEDs** are wired from the GPIO pin through a resistor to GND (active-high in software).
-- All pin numbers in the table are physical header pins with BCM mappings listed.
-If your wiring differs, edit `src/config.py` accordingly.
+- Pin numbers above are physical header pins with BCM mappings listed.
+If your wiring differs, edit `src/config.py` or use the web UI pin editor.
 - Double-check your mapping with an official Raspberry Pi pinout before applying power.

 ```